Vendor Agreement (UK)

 Supply Agreement (UK)

-Create a comprehensive Supply Agreement for England and Wales governing the sale and purchase of goods between a Supplier and a Buyer.
+Create a detailed Supply Agreement for England and Wales governing the sale and purchase of goods between a Supplier and a Buyer.
 Compliant with the Sale of Goods Act 1979, Supply of Goods and Services Act 1982, and the Late Payment of Commercial Debts (Interest) Act 1998.

 Service Agreement (UK)

-Create a comprehensive UK service agreement governed by the laws of England and Wales.
+Create a detailed UK service agreement governed by the laws of England and Wales.
 Covers the Consumer Rights Act 2015, Supply of Goods and Services Act 1982, Late Payment of Commercial Debts (Interest) Act 1998, UK GDPR, IR35, VAT, intellectual property, and confidentiality.
 Suitable for consultants, freelancers, agencies, and businesses of all sizes.

 Distribution Agreement (UK)

-Appoint a distributor to purchase and resell your products in England and Wales with this comprehensive Distribution Agreement.
+Appoint a distributor to purchase and resell your products in England and Wales with this detailed Distribution Agreement.
 Drafted in accordance with the Competition Act 1998 (Vertical Agreements Block Exemption Order 2022), the Consumer Rights Act 2015, the Late Payment of Commercial Debts (Interest) Act 1998, and the Commercial Agents (Council Directive) Regulations 1993.
 Covers appointment, territory, exclusivity, products, minimum purchase targets, pricing, payment terms, distributor and supplier obligations, intellectual property, non-compete restrictions, confidentiality, termination, and competition law compliance.

 Non-Disclosure Agreement (NDA) (UK)